 Recruit: Enroll (someone) as a member or worker in an organization or as a supporter of a cause

 The big difference we see is around the implication of permission and buy-in from the candidate/employee.
 The idea of alignment is built directly into the vocabulary.
 The idea of “supporter of a cause” even goes one step further than “team building.”
 As compared to the connotations of “supply with workers…” We say, “No contest!”

 We feel this lines up perfectly with an overall theme we are seeing in successful technology team building.
-We have interviewed dozens of the top performing client companies and tech talent in our network.
+We have interviewed dozens of top-performing client companies and tech talent in our network.
 We are looking to understand what’s working in team building here in Colorado.
-We are finding that the core challenge and precursor to success is how well your hiring process defines and aligns the four following items:
+We are finding that the core challenge and a precursor to success is how well your hiring process defines and aligns the four following items: